 Located at 6501 Deer Lake Avenue, the Burnaby Village Museum is at the edge of Deer Lake Park, which is a nice place for a walk before dark and pretty with its fall colours this time of year.

 The Haunted Village is open most years during the last four or so days of October.

 Although Burnaby Village is free in the summer and in December for the Christmas season, there is a charge during special occasions, including at its Haunted Village special event.
-The cost in 2017 is $14 for adults, seniors and youth, and $9 for children ages 2-12.
+The same as in recent year, the cost in 2019 is $14 for adults, seniors and youth, and $9 for children ages 2-12.

 Included with admission is some live entertainment, trick-or-treating candies for children and free carousel rides for everyone.
 In the summer the carousel costs a couple of dollars per ride, so if your little ones want to go round a few times it won’t be hard to get your money’s worth in October.

 During its short Halloween season, Burnaby Village is full of Halloween decorations.
 Most of the buildings are closed, but inside all the windows are great spooky displays.

 There isn’t much gore in the Halloween displays at Burnaby Village – except for maybe the brain desserts and eyeball cupcakes in the bakery window – just mostly scenes with skeletons having tea or knitting with friends, plus the occasional cobwebby gravestone.

 There are a number of trick-or-treating stations around the Haunted Village most years where children (yes, just the children) can present their stamp cards and collect a candy.
 There is also live entertainment with dancing in the street, characters in costume wandering around, and, of course, the free rides on the restored 1912 carousel.

 For more information on the place at Halloween, see the Burnaby Village Museum website.